I. Purpose

 II.
 Policy

 The Board of Education (Board) has both the responsibility and authority to adopt policies designed to create safe schools.
-The Board’s goal is to maintain a school environment of order, safety, and discipline necessary for effective learning.
-The Board recognizes that there are circumstances in which a principal may need to request the removal of a student for a period of time longer than 10 days due to behavior that violates the Prince George’s County Public Schools’ (PGCPS) Student Rights and Responsibilities Handbook.
-The purpose of Policy 5115 is to describe options available to students who wish to appeal an extended suspension or expulsion decision of the Chief Executive Officer or Designee.
+The Board's goal is to maintain a school environment of order, safety, and discipline necessary for effective learning.
+The Board recognizes that there are circumstances in which a principal may need to request the removal of a student for a period of time longer than 10 days due to behavior that violates the Prince George's County Public Schools (PGCPS) Student Rights and Responsibilities Handbook.
+The purpose of Policy 5115 is to describe options available to students who wish to appeal an extended suspension or expulsion decision of the Superintendent or Designee.
 (Board Policy 5115)

 III.
 Definitions

-- Expulsion: A student’s removal from school for 45 days or more for specified behavior under the PGCPS Student Rights and Responsibilities Handbook following a determination that the student’s return to school prior to the completion of the expulsion period would pose an imminent threat of serious harm to other students or staff.
+Expulsion: A student's removal from school for 45 days or more for specified behavior under the PGCPS Student Rights and Responsibilities Handbook following a determination that the student's return to school prior to the completion of the expulsion period would pose an imminent threat of serious harm to other students or staff.

-- Extended Suspension: A student’s removal from school between 11 and 45 days under the PGCPS Student Rights and Responsibilities Handbook, after a determination that:
+Extended Suspension: A student's removal from school between 11 and 45 days under the PGCPS Student Rights and Responsibilities Handbook, after a determination that:

-- The student’s return to school prior to the completion of the suspension period would pose an imminent threat of serious harm to other students and staff; or
+The student's return to school prior to the completion of the suspension period would pose an imminent threat of serious harm to other students and staff; or

-- The student has engaged in chronic and extreme disruption of the educational process that has created a substantial barrier to learning for other students across the school day and other available and appropriate behavioral and disciplinary interventions have been exhausted.
+The student has engaged in chronic and extreme disruption of the educational process that has created a substantial barrier to learning for other students across the school day and other available and appropriate behavioral and disciplinary interventions have been exhausted.

 IV.
 Guidelines

-- An extended suspension or expulsion should be limited in duration to the shortest period practicable.
+An extended suspension or expulsion should be limited in duration to the shortest period practicable.

-- Extended suspensions and expulsions are considered last resort options.
+Extended suspensions and expulsions are considered last resort options.

-- In determining appropriate disciplinary actions, the following factors should be considered:
+In determining appropriate disciplinary actions, the following factors should be considered:

-- Previous serious disciplinary infractions, including the nature of the prior misconduct, the number of prior instances of misconduct, and the progressive disciplinary measures implemented for such misconduct;
+Previous serious disciplinary infractions, including the nature of the prior misconduct, the number of prior instances of misconduct, and the progressive disciplinary measures implemented for such misconduct;

-- The circumstances surrounding the incident;
+The circumstances surrounding the incident;

-- Other mitigating or aggravating circumstances.
+Other mitigating or aggravating circumstances.

 V. Procedures